OpenEvalProject/evals/manuscripts/elife-08918/v2/manuscript.md

 We note that colony reproductive efficiency, rz, would not necessarily be expected to increase monotonically with the fraction of sterile workers, z.
 The law of diminishing returns may apply to the addition of non-reproductive workers to a colony.
 Non-reproductive workers contribute positively to the colony’s total reproductive output by performing colony maintenance and helping to raise other individuals’ offspring.
 But by not laying any eggs, non-reproductive workers are also negatively affecting the colony’s total reproductive output.
 Consequently, colony reproductive efficiency may be maximized if some workers reproduce while other workers focus their efforts on colony maintenance.
 In our model, this would correspond to rz reaching a maximum for some 0 < z < 1.

-Assuming that
+Assuming that p0 and p1/4 are small, we find that a fairly substantial benefit to colony reproductive rate (around 10% to 20%) must be provided by a non-reproductive worker caste.
+The large thresholds predicted by our model might help to explain the rarity of the evolution of non-reproductive worker castes in social insects.
+Additional work is needed to connect the parameters of our model with biological measurements of colony dynamics.
+Numerical simulations of the evolutionary dynamics for different parameter values are shown in Figure 4.

 ![Figure 4.](https://cdn.elifesciences.org/articles/08918/elife-08918-fig4-v2.jpg)

-**Figure 4.:** Equations 1 and 2.The sterility allele is recessive.
-For numerically probing invasion, we use the initial condition  and XA⁢A,0=1-10-2.
-We set XA⁢A,1=10-2r0 = 1.
+**Figure 4.:** The sterility allele is recessive.
+For numerically probing invasion, we use the initial condition $X_{A⁢A,0}=1-10^{-2}$ and $X_{A⁢A,1}=10^{-2}$.
+We set r0 = 1.
 A: Single mating, n = 1.
 Parameters p0 = 0.1 and r1 = 1.29.
 B: Double mating, n = 2.
-Parameters p0 = 0.2, p1/4 = 0.4, p1/2 = 0.6, r1/2 = 1.24 and r1 = 1.6.DOI: http://dx.doi.org/10.7554/eLife.08918.006
+Parameters p0 = 0.2, p1/4 = 0.4, p1/2 = 0.6, r1/2 = 1.24 and r1 = 1.6.

 We have also calculated the condition for the evolutionary stability of non-reproductive workers.
 For single mating, n = 1, we find that the a allele is stable against invasion of A in an all-a resident population provided

-(3)r1r0-1-p022⁢r1r1/2-1⁢>1
+$$
+\frac{r_{1}}{r_{0}}-\frac{1-p_{0}}{2}2⁢\frac{r_{1}}{r_{1/2}}-1⁢>1
+$$

 Three colony types, aa1, aa0, and Aa1, are relevant for determining if the a allele for sterility is evolutionarily stable to invasion by the A allele.
 Type aa1 colonies produce only sterile workers (z = 1), hence the appearance of r1 in Equation 3.
 Type aa0 colonies produce no sterile workers (z = 0), hence the appearance of p0 and r0 in Equation 3.
 Type Aa1 colonies produce 50% sterile workers (z = 1/2), hence the appearance of r1/2 in Equation 3.
 The parameter p1/2 is irrelevant because the queen and the reproductive workers in type Aa1 colonies each produce 50% type A males and 50% type a males.

 For double mating, n = 2, we find that the a allele is evolutionarily stable provided

-(4)r1r1/2-(1-p1/2)⁢2⁢r1r1/2-1>1
+$$
+\frac{r_{1}}{r_{1/2}}-(1-p_{1/2})⁢2⁢\frac{r_{1}}{r_{1/2}}-1>1
+$$

-Three colony types, aa2, aa1, and Aa2, are relevant for determining if the a allele for sterility is evolutionarily stable.
+Three colony types, aa2, aa1, and Aa2, are relevant for determining if the $a$ allele for sterility is evolutionarily stable.
 Type aa2 colonies produce only sterile workers (z = 1), hence the appearance of r1 in Equation 4.
 Type aa1 and type Aa2 colonies each produce 50% sterile workers (z = 1/2), hence the appearance of p1/2 and r1/2 in Equation 4.
 The conditions for invasion and stability with more than two matings are given in the Materials and methods.

 Empirical knowledge of the parameters p0, p1/2, r0, r1/2, and r1 is needed to determine if worker sterility is more stable for single mating than for double mating.
 For many possible combinations of those parameters, worker sterility is evolutionarily stable for double mating but not for single mating.
 For example, if p0 = 0.6, p1/2 = 0.9, r0 = 1, and r1/2 = 1.05, then for single mating the stability condition is r1 > 1.105 while for double mating the stability condition is only r1 > 1.087.
 The latter condition is less stringent.
 The parameter space for evolutionary stability for specific values of pz is shown in Figure 3B.

+Equations 1–4 tell us how non-reproductive workers evolve in a population of otherwise reproductive workers.
+The simplest case of singly mated queens already shows rich behavior.
+In Figure 5A, the four possibilities are shown: Sterility may not invade and be unstable (lower left), invade but be unstable (lower right), not invade but be stable (upper left), or invade and be stable (upper right).
+For example, notice that if r1/2 = 0.6 and r1 = 0.9, then worker sterility does not invade but is evolutionarily stable, even though both efficiency parameters are less than 1.
+As another example, notice that as long as r1/2 exceeds about 1.077, the quantity r1 can be arbitrarily small and worker sterility will still invade.
+It is also interesting that, for a fixed value of r1, increasing the value of r1/2 does not necessarily promote the stability of worker sterility, and doing so can actually render non-reproductive workers evolutionarily unstable.
+Complexities such as these are not readily accounted for by heuristic relatedness-based arguments.
+If the value of p0 is very close to 1, then arbitrarily small changes in colony efficiency can positively or negatively influence the evolutionary invasion or stability of worker sterility (Figure 5B).
+Numerical simulations of the evolutionary dynamics demonstrating the four possible behaviors are shown in Figure 6.

 ![Figure 5.](https://cdn.elifesciences.org/articles/08918/elife-08918-fig5-v2.jpg)

-**Figure 5.:** n = 1).We consider a recessive sterility allele, a.
+**Figure 5.:** We consider a recessive sterility allele, a.
 There are four possible scenarios: The mutant allele cannot invade but is evolutionarily stable (bistability); the mutant allele can invade and is evolutionarily stable; the mutant allele can invade but is unstable (coexistence); the mutant allele cannot invade and is unstable.
 Only three parameters matter: p0, r1/2, and r1; p0 denotes the fraction of male offspring that come from the queen if there are no sterile workers in the colony (z = 0); r1/2 and r1 denote respectively the reproductive rate (efficiency) of the colony if z = 1/2 and z = 1 of all workers are sterile.
 The baseline value is r0 = 1.
 (A) Phase diagram for p0 = 0.5.
 (B) Phase diagram for p0 = 0.9.
-As p0 gets closer to 1, the intersection of the critical curves approaches the point (r1/2,r1) = (1,1).DOI: http://dx.doi.org/10.7554/eLife.08918.007
+As p0 gets closer to 1, the intersection of the critical curves approaches the point (r1/2,r1) = (1,1).

 ![Figure 6.](https://cdn.elifesciences.org/articles/08918/elife-08918-fig6-v2.jpg)

-**Figure 6.:** Figure 5A.The sterility allele is recessive, and we consider single mating (n = 1).
-For each of the four panels, we use the initial conditions: A:  and XA⁢A,0=1-10-3; B: XA⁢A,1=10-3 and Xa⁢a,1=1-10-3; C: Xa⁢a,0=10-3 and XA⁢A,0=0.27 (lower curve), and Xa⁢a,0=0.73 and XA⁢A,0=0.26 (upper curve); D: Xa⁢a,0=0.74 and XA⁢A,0=1-10-2 (lower curve), and XA⁢A,1=10-2 and Xa⁢a,1=1-10-2 (upper curve).
-We set Xa⁢a,0=10-2r0 = 1.
+**Figure 6.:** The sterility allele is recessive, and we consider single mating (n = 1).
+For each of the four panels, we use the initial conditions: A: $X_{A⁢A,0}=1-10^{-3}$ and $X_{A⁢A,1}=10^{-3}$; B: $X_{a⁢a,1}=1-10^{-3}$ and $X_{a⁢a,0}=10^{-3}$; C: $X_{A⁢A,0}=0.27$ and $X_{a⁢a,0}=0.73$ (lower curve), and $X_{A⁢A,0}=0.26$ and $X_{a⁢a,0}=0.74$ (upper curve); D: $X_{A⁢A,0}=1-10^{-2}$ and $X_{A⁢A,1}=10^{-2}$ (lower curve), and $X_{a⁢a,1}=1-10^{-2}$ and $X_{a⁢a,0}=10^{-2}$ (upper curve).
+We set r0 = 1.
 A: Parameters p0 = 0.5, r1/2 = 1.0869, and r1 = 1.1521.
 B: Parameters p0 = 0.5, r1/2 = 1.0669, and r1 = 1.1321.
 C: Parameters p0 = 0.5, r1/2 = 1.0669, and r1 = 1.1521.
-D: Parameters p0 = 0.5, r1/2 = 1.0869, and r1 = 1.1321.DOI: http://dx.doi.org/10.7554/eLife.08918.008
+D: Parameters p0 = 0.5, r1/2 = 1.0869, and r1 = 1.1321.

+Figure 7 shows some examples.
+In Figure 7A, worker sterility invades for double mating but not for single mating.
+Here, rz increases sublinearly in z.
+In Figure 7B, the value of p1/4 is only slightly increased compared with its value in Figure 7A.
+In Figure 7B, the efficiency function, rz, is linearly increasing, and worker sterility invades for double mating but not for single mating.
+For the parameter values in Figure 7C, worker sterility is stable for double mating but not for single mating.
+Here, rz increases somewhat faster than linearly in z.
+In Figure 7D, the value of p1/2 is only slightly increased compared with its value in Figure 7C.
+In Figure 7D, the efficiency function, rz, is linearly increasing, and worker sterility is stable for double mating but not for single mating.

 ![Figure 7.](https://cdn.elifesciences.org/articles/08918/elife-08918-fig7-v2.jpg)

-**Figure 7.:** n = 1) and double mating (n = 2) on the evolution of worker sterility.Whether or not single or double mating favors the evolution of worker sterility depends on the functions p and zr.
-The function zp specifies the fraction of male offspring that come from the queen if a fraction, zz, of all workers in the colony is non-reproductive.
-The function r specifies the reproductive rate (or efficiency) of the colony if a fraction, zz, of all workers in the colony is non-reproductive.
+**Figure 7.:** Whether or not single or double mating favors the evolution of worker sterility depends on the functions pz and rz.
+The function pz specifies the fraction of male offspring that come from the queen if a fraction, z, of all workers in the colony is non-reproductive.
+The function rz specifies the reproductive rate (or efficiency) of the colony if a fraction, z, of all workers in the colony is non-reproductive.
 We consider a recessive mutant allele, a, for worker sterility.
 (A, B) For these parameter choices, the mutant allele causing worker sterility can invade for double mating but not for single mating.
-(C, D) For these parameter choices, the mutant allele causing worker sterility is evolutionarily stable for double mating but not for single mating.DOI: http://dx.doi.org/10.7554/eLife.08918.009
+(C, D) For these parameter choices, the mutant allele causing worker sterility is evolutionarily stable for double mating but not for single mating.

 For a dominant sterility allele, there is typically a large region of parameter space for which sterility evolves for double mating but not for single mating.
 There is also an arbitrarily large region of parameter space for which sterility evolves for double mating and for single mating.
 For a recessive allele, it is possible that more than two matings are necessary for the emergence of worker sterility.
 These additional examples are presented in the Materials and methods.